-1. INTRODUCTION
+1 INTRODUCTION

 The large amount of raw data acquired in a conventional digital image or video often necessitates immediate compression in order to store or transmit that data.
-This compression typically exploits a priori knowledge about the data, such as the fact that an N-pixel image can be well approximated as a sparse linear combination of $K \ll N$ wavelets.
+This compression typically exploits a priori knowledge, such as the fact that an N-pixel image can be well approximated as a sparse linear combination of $K \ll N$ wavelets.
 These appropriate wavelet coefficients can be efficiently computed from the N pixel values and then easily stored or transmitted along with their locations.
 Similar procedures are applied to videos containing F frames of P pixels each; we let N = FP denote the number of "voxels".

-This process has two major potential drawbacks.
+This process has two major shortcomings.
 First, acquiring large amounts of raw image or video data (large N) can be expensive, particularly at wavelengths where CMOS or CCD sensing technology is limited.
 Second, compressing raw data can be computationally demanding, particularly in the case of video.
 While there may appear to be no way around this procedure of "sample, process, keep the important information, and throw away the rest," a new theory known as Compressive Sensing (CS) has emerged that offers hope for directly acquiring a compressed digital representation of a signal without first sampling that signal [1-3].

-In this paper, we propose algorithms and hardware to support a new theory of Compressive Imaging.
+In this paper, we propose algorithms and hardware to support a new theory of Compressive Imaging (CI).
 Our approach is based on a new digital image/video camera that directly acquires random projections without first collecting the N pixels/voxels [4].
-Due to unique measurement approach, it has the ability to obtain an image with a single detection element while measuring the image far fewer times than the number of pixels.
+Due to this unique measurement approach, it has the ability to obtain an image with a single detection element while measuring the image far fewer times than the number of pixels.
 Because of this single detector, it can be adapted to image at wavelengths that are currently impossible with conventional CCD and CMOS imagers.
+Our camera can also be used to take streaming measurements of a video signal, which can then be recovered using CS techniques designed for either 2-dimensional (2D) frame-by-frame reconstruction or joint 3D reconstruction.
+This allows a significant reduction in the computational complexity of the video encoding process.